Welcome to HDAS - Healthcare Databases Advanced Search

 How do I choose the field I want to search in?

-Using HDAS allows you to specify which fields are searched when you run your search.
-The list of fields varies by provider.
-The most common fields are immediately available, but a full list of fields can be accessed by selecting the ‘More’ option.
+The most common fields are immediately available, with Title and Abstract selected as default fields, but a full list of fields can be accessed by selecting the ‘More Fields’ option.
 This will provide a complete list of fields which can be filtered to help you find the field you want straight away.

 Each field has a two-letter code associated with it.
 If you know the code for the field you want to use then you can enter this directly into the search box, without needing to select it in the interface.
-The syntax to do this remains unchanged.
 After your query use a full stop followed by the two letter code.
-For instance (cancer).ti

-For additional field codes use commas to separate each value. i.e. (cancer).ti,ab
+For additional field codes use commas to separate each value. e.g. (cancer).ti,ab will search for cancer in either the title or the abstract.

 How do I search for a phrase?

-To search for a phrase, put speech marks around the search term (e.g. "cognitive behaviour therapy").
-This will search for results where each word you’ve entered appear together in the order specified.
+To search for a phrase, put double speech marks around the search term: e.g. "cognitive behaviour therapy".
+This will search for results where the words you have entered appear together in the order specified.

 What happens if I put multiple terms in the search box?